 The NYPD Tactical Police Force arrived in numbers strong enough to overwhelm the crowd.
-They arrested anybody they could keep hold of — the transvestites were noted by all the witnesses for how vigorously they fought — then the TPF formed a phalanx, planning to clear the street by marching slowly down it and pushing the crowd back.
+They arrested anybody they could keep hold of — the trans protesters were noted by all the witnesses for how vigorously they fought — then the TPF formed a phalanx, planning to clear the street by marching slowly down it and pushing the crowd back.
 In response, the crowd started kick-lines, mocking the police.

 I just can’t ever get that one sight out of my mind.
 The cops with the [nightsticks] and the kick line on the other side.
 It was the most amazing thing… And all the sudden that kick line, which I guess was a spoof on the machismo… I think that’s when I felt rage.
 Because people were getting smashed with bats.
 And for what?
 A kick line.

 By 4 a.m. the street had been cleared.
 Thirteen people had been arrested, four police officers were injured, and several people from the crowd were hospitalised.
 Almost everything inside the Stonewall Inn had been destroyed.

 All the major news outlets in New York covered the story, and over the course of the following day, more and more people gathered in Greenwich Village to look at the burned and smashed-up building.
 Slogans were painted on its walls — “Drag power”, “They invaded our rights”, “Support gay power”, and “Legalize gay bars” — although the most triumphant one of all came from the Inn’s owners: “We are open.”

 That night, there were more riots.
 The crowds attacked passing vehicles unless the occupants were gay or professed support for the demonstrations, fires were started, and police cars smashed up and overturned.
 The TPF returned and battle waged in the streets until the early morning.
 Every time the police captured a protester, the crowd swarmed to get them back.

 Gay power!
 Isn’t that great!… It’s about time we did something to assert ourselves.